Our verdict

 Toebox width - widest part

-If you've already worn Lems footwear in the past, you must be expecting plenty of toebox space in the Trailhead.
+If you've worn Lems footwear in the past, you must be expecting plenty of toebox space in the Trailhead.
+But let us warn you that the Trailhead has a snugger profile than most shoes from the brand.

-Let us warn you, however, that the Trailhead has a snugger profile than most shoes from the brand.
-It still follows the natural shape of the foot and has a rounded toebox but it is a little slimmer than silhouettes like the Primal 2.
+On the bright side, this Lems shoe still follows the natural shape of the foot (as promised) and has a rounded toebox to accommodate all five toes.
+Albeit, it is slimmer than the brand's other silhouettes like the Primal 2.

 Thus, we cannot recommend the Trailhead to people with wide feet and bunions.
 We think that these folks would appreciate the Lems Primal Pursuit more (it has the brand's Wide Natural-Shape Fit).